 Cleaning and Polishing Plastics

-cloth.
+As illustrated below, just spray a foaming plastic cleaner and wipe clean.
+Then polish plastic with a clean, dry cloth.
 Safe on all plastics and cleans without leaving film or residue.
-Slide FOAMACTION(TM) Plastic Cleaner is ideal for cleaning plastic parts, and helps
+Slide FOAMACTION(TM) Plastic Cleaner is ideal for cleaning plastic parts, and helps remove mold releases prior to secondary operations.

 Polishing Plastics